 This is an online introduction to programming using the Javascript language.

-The course was originally developed for a one-day workshop GetSET summer technology camp for high school girls.
-The shorter version was originally developed as a Toastmasters project.
+The course was developed as a one-day workshop GetSET summer technology camp for high school girls.
+The shorter version was developed as a Toastmasters project.

 You don't need any previous knowledge of programming, Javascript, HTML or web page design.
 But a little HTML knowledge will help a lot when you start writing your own Javascript programs.